All Products

 }

-• Grant the permissions to change the storage redundancy types of all buckets
+• Grant a RAM user the permissions to change the storage redundancy types of all buckets.

 Important

-The following RAM policy grants a RAM user to change the storage redundancy types of all buckets in the Alibaba Cloud account.
-We recommend that you exercise caution when you grant these permissions.
+The following RAM policy grants a RAM user the permissions to change the storage redundancy type of all buckets in the Alibaba Cloud account.
+Exercise caution when you grant these permissions to a RAM user.

 {